Using Feide with Client Credentials Flow¶

 GET /foo/bar HTTP/1.1 Host: kdto99.dataporten-api.no Authorization: Bearer 9c256322-7c11-4220-93d6-fc5ffad3cb13

 When preparing an API for use with a system client, make sure that you verify whether or not the request is a system request or an authenticated user request.

-Requsts containing an
+Requests containing an

-X-Dataporten-Userid header represent an
+X-Dataporten-userid header represent an

 authenticated user, and requests without this header are system requests

 obtained using client credentials flow.

 Depending on the use case, access both from systems and authentication users may or may not be acceptable.